 What is American Airlines policy on pet acceptance?

-Service animals are accepted to any destination, free of charge, in the cabin or as checked baggage.
+Service animals are accepted free of charge in the cabin.

 Are there any restrictions based on destination?